The Value of Information in Retrospect: Examples of Value of Information Measures

 where $Q = A^TA \in \mathbb{R}^{p \times p}$ is positive definite.
-In this situation, the loss function is just the squared distance between an estimate and the true value of the parameter using the metric defined by $Q$.
-It is often easier to interpret $A$ than it is to interpret $Q$. $A$ can be thought of as a linear transformation of the parameter space into a space in which it is more appropriate to measure distances.
-For instance, when measuring prediction errors in linear regression, a design matrix $X$ can be be used to transform the coefficient vector $\beta$ into a vector of predicted values.
-In the case that $p=1$ this loss function is just a scaled version of a squared error loss function.
+In this situation, the loss function is just the squared distance between an estimate and the true value of the parameter using the metric defined by $Q$, which is known as the Mahalanobis distance \citep{Mahalanobis1936}.
+It is often easier to interpret $A$ than it is to interpret $Q$. $A$ can be thought of as a linear transformation of the parameter space into a space that is more appropriate to measure distances.
+For instance, when measuring prediction errors in linear regression, a design matrix $X$ can be used to transform the coefficient vector $\beta$ into a vector of predicted values and $Q = X^TX$.
 The Bayes action given data $Y$ is $a_Y = E(\theta \mid Y)$, the posterior mean of $\theta$.
-If the data is partitioned into two parts $Y_1$ and $Y_2$, then the law of total expectation yields
+The law of total expectation yields

-In this situation, the retrospective value of sample information is given in the following theorem:
+In this situation, the retrospective value of sample information is given in the following corollaries: